Election Frequently Asked Questions

 A great place to campaign is before, after school, and during lunch in the cafeteria.
 Ask people for their vote; introduce yourself.
 You would be surprised how many people will give you their vote if you ask and explain why being elected is important to you.

 Can I campaign during class?

 What if I lose?

 This will be tough at first, but you will recover!
-SGA always welcomes students with a can-do attitude and great ideas.
+Student Government always welcomes students with a can-do attitude and great ideas.
 You might not be an elected official, but we would never turn willing students away.